| Title: | Measurement Units for R Vectors |

 Generally speaking, there are 3 types of unit strings are accepted in

-The first, and likely most common, is a "standard" format unit
+The first type, and likely most common, is a "standard" format unit

 specification where the relationship between unit symbols or names is